 - Nutritional Yeast: Often used in vegan cooking, some varieties are fortified with B12.

-Who Needs It?
+Who Needs Vitamin B12?
 While many can get their B12 from diet alone, certain groups might struggle.
-This includes strict vegetarians, vegans, elderly individuals, and those with certain medical conditions that impact B12 absorption.
+As mentioned above, this includes strict vegetarians, vegans, elderly individuals, and those with certain medical conditions that influences absorption of this essential vitamin.

-- Forms of Supplements: B12 supplements are available in various forms, including capsules, tablets, sublingual drops, and even injections.
+- B12 Supplement Forms: Vitamin B12 supplements are available in various forms, including capsules, tablets, sublingual drops, and even injections.
+Those who are detected with extreme deficiency need to go for B12 injection shots.

-- Benefits: For those at risk of deficiency, supplementation ensures that they maintain healthy B12 levels, supporting nerve function, red blood cell formation, and overall energy.
+- Benefits: For those at risk of deficiency, supplementation ensures that they maintain healthy B12 levels thereby supporting nerve function, red blood cell formation, and overall health.

-In conclusion, while there are multiple sources of vitamin B12, the key is to choose the ones that align with one’s dietary preferences and needs.
-Regular monitoring, especially for those at risk, ensures that levels remain within the recommended range, promoting optimal health.
+Thus, while there are multiple sources of vitamin B12, one can choose the one as per individual needs.
+It is important to have regular monitoring, especially for those at risk of deficiency, to ensure that levels remain within the recommended range.

 Diagnosing and Treating Vitamin B12 Deficiency